 Dr. Soto will replace a broken veneer within two years of placement if the patient has been coming in for their regular recommended cleanings and exams, and they are taking reasonable care of their teeth.

 There is a wide range of fees among veneer providers, from $1500 to over $3000 per veneer.
-In our office, the current fee for each porcelain veneer is $2250.
-Two veneers and "no-prep" veneers are $2400 per veneer.
+In our office, the current fee for each porcelain veneer is $2350.
+Composite veneers are $1150 per veneer.
 New patients should expect to pay for a full examination and x-rays unless they have a current set.

 Lumineers are a brand of porcelain veneers.
 The company advertises veneers that can be fitted to your existing teeth without the need to drill or grind them down.
 This is a brand of veneers from a specific lab that Dr. Soto does not work with.